+'''

-''' MyProject/
+MyProject/

+CVS/

 src/

+CVS/

 Product.java

 pack/

+CVS/

 file1.java

+'''

+&lt;sup>2Other common terms for workspace include working directory, sandbox, or working copy

+'''

 doc/

+CVS/

 MyDocumentation.tex

+'''

 The only difference from an ordinary (non-CVS) project, is that in each directory, there is a CVS subdirectory containing information that CVS uses.
 The information in the CVS subdirectories keeps track of what module and repository the files have been checked out from, and what versions the latest updates are from.